 How To Make the Best Om Ali Ever?

-Baking the Pastry: Bake, the pastry for 5-8 minutes on each side or until it, turns a golden colour.
+Baking the Pastry: Unroll the puff pastry sheet and put it in a large baking tray, and bake for 5-8 minutes on each side or until it turns a golden colour.

-Leave the pastry to cool down for 15 minutes then break it up to medium-sized pieces and put in an ovenproof dish.
-After that, sprinkle the chopped nuts on top.
+Leave the pastry to cool down for 15 minutes then break it up to bite size pieces and put in an ovenproof baking dish.
+After that, sprinkle the nuts mixture on top.

-Preparing The Milk: In a saucepan, add the milk, heavy cream and sugar over high heat then bring to a boil.
+Preparing The Milk: In a small saucepan, combine milk, heavy cream, vanilla extract and sugar over medium heat then bring to a boil.
 Stir from time to time until the sugar dissolve.

 Combine everything: Pour the hot milk over the pastry then add the butter slices on top.